hertzigger/Proxmox-Tools/readme.md

 The main reason I developed this is because I wanted a way to automatically provision a new virtual machine with Ansible.

-The main issue I was facing when using template with Proxmox is they retain there ip address and there is no way (as far as I am aware) to change the ip address before creating a new vm from a template.
+The main issue I was facing when using templates with Proxmox is they retain their ip address and there isn't a way (as far as I am aware) to change the ip address before creating a new vm from a template.

 I did figure out that I was able to clone a template then mount the kvm image and change the network configuration on the host machine.